BurntCaramel/react-pending/README.md

   );
 }
 ```

+However, they expect every prop to be present: rendering this component with
+`undefined`/`null` props will raise an exception.
+This is common if your content
+is asynchronously loaded.

 **react-pending** can be used to substitute a different component until the
 passed props have been loaded.
 Its declarative API allows render methods to be